 Click the Perform Status

 Enquiry button.
-LMTOOLS
+LMTOOLS displays the

 same information as if you had entered the command lmutil